Outdoor Spaces and Buildings

 - How to Create a Parklet - In places crowded with streets and structures, small open spaces (even those as small as a parking spot) can provide lots of room to relax.
-Parklets were first introduced in San Francisco, when an art and design studio created one to call attention to the scarcity of outdoor public spaces compared to the abundance of parking lots.
+"Parklets" were first introduced in San Francisco, California, when an art and design studio created one to call attention to the scarcity of outdoor public spaces compared to the abundance of parking lots.

 - What Do Seniors Need in Parks? - As America’s population rapidly ages, parks and recreation agencies need to serve people of all ages.
 Among the useful features to include, according to this report: informative signage, accessible pathways and a variety of active and passive activities.
 (American Society of Landscape Architects)